Discover why allocating individual patient and provider balances is a more precise way to keep records and how to do it.

 With the release of Dentrix G7.4, another new feature has been introduced to help you clean up provider credits and balances.
 When inactivating a provider, you have the option to transfer provider balances to a replacement provider.

 This eliminates the need to allocate balances for the inactivated provider by individual patient accounts.
 This is an exciting new feature.
 Many offices I work with have providers who haven’t worked at the office in years but still have credits and balances.
 By inactivating them and transferring their balances and credits to a replacement provider, it will save you a lot of time.

 Before inactivating a provider, choose the replacement provider carefully.
 It’s important that you understand how the balances and credits of the replacement provider will be affected.
 An example of how balances and credits will be affected is if provider DR01 retires.
 In Dentrix, payments have been posted to provider DR01, so he has a large credit within the provider credits reports.
 Provider DR02 is taking over the practice, but payments had not been posted to his provider ID, so he has a balance.
 When you inactivate DR01, and replace him with DR02, then DR01’s credit will be applied to DR02’s balance.
 Part of the inactivating process is to review a list of changes that will take place in your database when you inactivate a provider.
-Watch this short video to see how the Inactivate Provider feature works.
+Watch the short video in the Inactivate Provider section of the What’s New Blog to see how it works.